jasongrimes/fretboardfoundation/_chapters/000-front/030-preface.md

 But life is rarely ideal,
 and the length of our run is unknown.

-What if our studies are interrupted a few months from now, and we are unable to return to them for years, if ever?
+What will happen if our studies are interrupted a few months from now, and we are unable to return to them for years, if ever?
 Will the next months of study have been well spent,